by Texas Homesteader ~

 *contains affiliate link

-- I repaired the shirt RancherMan snagged on the barbed wire while he was running the rototiller in the garden in preparation for veggie planting.
+- Simple Clothing Repairs – I repaired the shirt RancherMan snagged on the barbed wire while he was running the rototiller in the garden in preparation for veggie planting.
 I am first attempting to repair it using a patch cut from a dryer sheet (similar to the way they use this type of patch for embroidery) and some fabric no-sew glue.
-I’ll see if this holds it and if not I’ll have to buy matching thread & try to sew the rip closed, but sewing it would make the repair much more visible.
+I’ll see if this holds it and if not I’ll have to buy matching thread & try to sew the rip closed.
+But actually sewing the repair would make the repair much more visible.
 Fingers crossed that this seam-glue patch works!

-There are many more things that we do in the natural rhythm of our days that can be considered frugal like cooking supper from scratch and putting on a light sweater instead of turning up the heat during the cool of the morning, but this is a quick list of 5.
-I figure five frugal things is easy for anyone to incorporate into their day and the more you do so, the more it just becomes part of life.
+There are many more things that we do in the natural rhythm of our days that can be considered frugal.
+Things such as cooking supper from scratch and putting on a light sweater instead of turning up the heat during the cool of the morning.
+But this is a quick list of 5.
+I figure five frugal things is easy for anyone to incorporate into their day.
+And the more you do so, the more it just becomes part of life.